healthfusiongenai/covid-fusion/README.md

 There are two major development pipelines facilitated by this project:

-- The initial research was done using notebooks which is documented in [notebooks/README-notebooks.md](notebooks/README-notebooks.md).
+- The initial research was done using python-based notebooks which is documented in [notebooks/README-notebooks.md](notebooks/README-notebooks.md).
 - The python applications are in the [src](src) directory, and are documented in [src/README-src.md](src/README-src.md).

 The layout of the directory structure is conducive to transitional research moving toward development.